Deutsche Bank Center: Residences

 Both towers contain residences, though they begin 24 stories above ground in the south tower and 37 stories above ground in the north tower.
 The north-tower residences are marketed as the Residences at Mandarin Oriental, while the south-tower residences are marketed as One Central Park, despite the fact that there is no street named Central Park.
 There are 66 residences in the north tower, occupying sixteen stories.
 The residents of the north tower are given access to the Mandarin Oriental New York's amenities, being treated as if they were permanent guests of the hotel.
 These include spa and health club access as well as room service.
 The south tower has 133 or 134 residences, occupying twenty-nine stories.
 The condominiums have multiple entrances, including through the hotel, garage, and mall.

 Ismael Leyva Architects designed the One Central Park residences, with furnishings by Thad Hayes.
-Leyva's furnishings include granite floors and counters, as well as marble tilesand appliances.
+Leyva's furnishings include granite floors and counters, as well as marble tiles and appliances.
 The residential condominiums all have ceilings measuring 10 to 12 ft high, with full-height windows providing views of the Hudson River to the west.
 Four different floor plans are used in the towers, and the spaces are spanned by 20 ft beams.

 The top stories of each tower are marketed as floor 80, though this story is actually the 53rd-story penthouse.
 The tops of each tower are designed with five full-story penthouse condominiums, measuring 8400 ft2 and spanning a full floor.
 Unlike the other residences, the penthouses were originally offered as unfurnished spaces.
-Related Companies CEO Stephen Ross had occupied one of the full-story penthouses in the south tower until he listed it for sale in 2019.
+Related Companies CEO Stephen Ross had occupied one of the full-story penthouses in the south tower until he sold it in 2023.